Table of Contents

 A retained tampon has been identified as a common cause of vaginitis in adolescents.
 Adolescents with vaginitis due to a retained tampon usually have a foul-smelling vaginal discharge.
 Normal physiologic leukorrhea is a common presentation in adolescent girls and should not be mistaken for a pathologic vaginal discharge.

+The main causes in adolescent females are bacterial vaginosis, candidiasis and trichomoniasis.
 Herpes simplex viruses and the human papilloma virus can also cause vulvovaginitis in a sexually active adolescent.
 Sexually transmitted infections can also cause vulvovaginitis in adolescent girls.

 Clinical Presentation of Vulvovaginitis in Adolescents

 History taking is an essential tool for establishing the diagnosis of vulvovaginitis in adolescents.
 Inquiring about the presence of itching, vaginal discharge, dysuria and redness is important.
 Enquiry about the quantity, color consistency, odor, presence or absence of blood, and duration of the vaginal discharge can provide crucial clues about the most likely etiology.
 Dysuria and pruritus is a common associated symptom with vulvovaginitis and, based on the presence of other indicators, can point towards poor hygiene as the etiology or a sexually transmitted infection.

 Adolescents with an odorless, bloody vaginal discharge might have a history of recent vulvar physical irritation or trauma.
 Vaginitis can also cause a bloody discharge.
 Vaginitis due to trachomatous vaginalis or a retained tampon can cause a foul-smelling vaginal discharge.
 A greenish vaginal discharge in a sexually active adolescent who also has dysuria points towards gonorrheal vaginitis.